 Products that are “100% organic” are made only with organic ingredients.
 They show both the USDA organic seal and the logo of the certifying agent, as well as identification of the certifying agent.

-“Organic” products are made with at least 95% organic ingredients, and the remaining 5% may be non-organic ingredients approved by the USDA.
+“Organic” food products are made with at least 95% organic ingredients, and the remaining 5% may be non-organic ingredients approved by the USDA.
 The label will have the same characteristics of the “100% organic” label.

 Products that display “made with organic ingredients” must contain at least 70% organic ingredients.
 A “made with organic ingredients” product will display the certifying agent, but not the USDA logo (3).